Merkoba/Meltdown/README.md

 Load models from your file system (Only tested with gguf for now).

-Stream response tokens as they appear.
+Stream responses in real time.

-All the available configurations are what you can see in the screenshot.
+All the available configurations are what you can see in the screenshots.

 All fields have context menus to perform some actions.